bminer/node-mysql-queues/README.md

 In the case above, an asynchronous call was placed in the query callback.
 This won't work as expected.
 The query callback completes and automatically executes `commit()` before the asychronous filesystem call completes.
-In this example, you will get a warning message, but that's it!
-The problem will run normally otherwise, but the expected behavior will not produced.
+In this example, you will get a warning message, your transaction will be committed no matter what, and your program may throw an exception after the I/O operation completes (because neither `commit()` or `rollback()` can be called more than once).

 To be clear, this problem is limited by aynchronous file I/O operations; even a query to another database will cause this problem (i.e. if you execute a